j-cunanan/meal-analysis/README.md

 # GOAL
 By using values from “B” to “Q” columns as input features and "R" as target variable, create a classifier to **predict the score of meal.** You can choose whichever features you like and can create any features from original ones to build the classifier.

-You can find detail explanation of each column in the sheet named “Explanation of columns”.
-Simply saying, columns from “C” to “J” are related to user profile and target amount of nutrients that a user should take per day.
-Thus these values are same for each user in his/her multiple meal records.
+You can find the detailed explanation of each column in the sheet named “Explanation of columns”.
+Columns from “C” to “J” are related to user profile and target amount of nutrients that a user should take per day.